Faculty and Staff

 |Fax:||(803) 777- 9268|

 Dr. Estrada completed her BSN in 1988 at the University of North Carolina at Chapel Hill.
 She received her MSN-PNP, also from UNC-CH, in 1996.
 In 2012 she completed a graduate certificate in Women's and Gender Studies from the University of South Carolina.
 She received a PhD in Nursing Science from the University of South Carolina in 2014.

-Dr. Estrada has an extensive background in pediatric primary care clinical teaching for nurse practitioners and physician assistants.
-She also served as a Graduate Teaching Assistant at the University of South Carolina in the following courses:
+Dr. Estrada has an extensive background in pediatric primary care clinical teaching for nurse practitioners and physician assistants, and has taught the following courses during her time at the University of South Carolina: